What to Do When Your Fundraiser Stalls

 Think about spending a little money to raise more money.
 Hire a good photographer or videographer to put together a great video, for example.
 Or find a local college student studying one of these disciplines and ask if they would be willing to contribute their time and skills on a volunteer basis or for a discounted rate.
 You can also do some low-cost advertising of your fundraiser on social media, especially Facebook, which will help get your fundraiser in front of your network of friends and family.
 Just $10 in advertising can often raise 10 times more in donations.

 Reaching out to local media outlets is a great way to ask for your fundraiser to be featured if you feel it’s newsworthy, especially in your local area.
 Try contacting journalists via email and social networks and be sure to include details about your cause, why you think it should be featured, how it (or you) relates to the local community, a link to your fundraiser and your contact details.
 Our article, How to Get Local Media to Cover Your Fundraiser, contains several tips to get you started on the right foot.

 7. Start a CaringBridge site

 If you’re raising money for medical expenses, a CaringBridge site is a perfect place to share your health journey directly with friends and family.
 With CaringBridge loved ones can connect intimately with your health journey, and GoFundMe and CaringBridge have partnered to make it easy to connect your GoFundMe with your CaringBridge site.
-Learn more about starting a free and secure site on CaringBridge.
+Learn more about starting a and secure site on CaringBridge.

 If you’re ready to crowdfund for a personal or charitable cause, start your fundraiser now and raise money today.